Edem2326/Yigit-lab-CPRG-colorimetric-image-analysis/README.md

 3. Parameter tuning (e.g., circle detection, thresholds) may be required for different datasets.

-4. For this code adjust the row and column dimensions to run code.
+4. You can adjust the row and column dimensions to run code.
 This example is a 2 x 2 grid.

 ---------------------------------------------------------
 #### Contributions

-[Emmanuel Edem Adade](https://github.com/Edem2326) - wrote the code for this quantitative image analysis.
+[Emmanuel Edem Adade](https://github.com/Edem2326) wrote the code for this quantitative image analysis.

 Mahla Lashkari, Natalie Connell and Emmett Hanson performed all the imaging experiments.

-Mehmet Yigit - Conceived the study.
+Mehmet Yigit conceived the study.